esterkimx/mpvsync/README.md

 enabled=no
 ```

-See example config file for futher information. **Be aware of trailing spaces** -- mpv will throw `error converting value` error if you put
+See example config file for futher information. **Be aware of trailing spaces** -- mpv will throw `error converting value` if you put

 ```
 #Bad